Friendship - a practical guide published

 "It's been an honour to know Kay for many years and to watch her inspiring work develop.
 She has an infinite capacity to find the positive in the most difficult situation and see can see light where others only see dark.
 She's never arrogant and she doesn't blind people with complex planning processes.
 Instead she empowers people to learn that everyone is entitled to a life full of love and meaning."

-Read the report online and download the pdf here.
+Read the report online and download the free pdf here.

 This guide is part of a growing series of practical guides that help people achieve citizenship.
 Other guides in this series include: